Isolated zero mode in a quantum computer from a duality twist: Introduction

-\textbf{\textit{Introduction.}}--- Symmetry is a cornerstone of modern physics.
+Symmetry is a cornerstone of modern physics.
 Traditionally, symmetries in quantum systems are realized as unitary representations of a group of transformations that leave the Hamiltonian invariant.
-Dualities are transformations that relate two different theories, or different phases of the same theory, and are closely related to symmetry but cannot always be described within the traditional framework~\cite{Cobanera2011,SEIBERG2016395,Nahum21,Verstraete21}.
-This is because they can act as projectors; therefore, they do not admit a unitary representation but are examples of noninvertible symmetries~\cite{VERLINDE1988360,Bhardwaj,Fendley16,Thorngren19,Fendley20}.
+Dualities are transformations that relate two different models, or different phases of the same model, and are closely related to symmetry but cannot always be described within the traditional framework~\cite{Cobanera2011,SEIBERG2016395,Nahum21,Verstraete21}.
+Duality transformations can act as projectors, which do not admit a unitary representation but are examples of noninvertible symmetries~\cite{VERLINDE1988360,Bhardwaj,Fendley16,Thorngren19,Fendley20}.
 Both unitary (invertible) and noninvertible symmetries are described within the recently developed framework of \textit {generalized symmetries}~\cite{Wen20,McGreevy22}, and can manifest through topological defects~\cite{Gaiotto2015,Fendley16,Fendley20,Gaiotto_2021}.

-Understanding the role of topological defects, both of the invertible and noninvertible kind, is one of the forefronts of condensed-matter and high-energy physics \cite{cheng2023liebschultzmattis,eck2023xxz}.
+Exploring topological defects, encompassing both invertible and noninvertible types, stands at the forefront of research in condensed matter and high-energy physics \cite{cheng2023liebschultzmattis,eck2023xxz}.
 Despite remarkable theoretical progress, detecting exotic topological defects associated with generalized symmetries is challenging in traditional condensed-matter systems, rendering their experimental realization an open question.
-Here, for the first time, we realize such a system on a synthetic platform, a small, noisy quantum computer~\cite{Preskill2018}.
+Here, we realize such a system on a synthetic platform, a small, noisy quantum computer~\cite{Preskill2018}.